-7.7 The Morpeth Neighbourhood Plan (2016) is the most recent and up to date adopted plan and is therefore a material consideration in the appraisal of this application.
+- 7.7 The Morpeth Neighbourhood Plan (2016) is the most recent and up to date adopted plan.
 The site is clearly defined as lying within the settlement boundary of the MNP and therefore carries full weight.
 In respect of the policies of the Castle Morpeth District Local Plan (2003), only those saved policies which align with the National Planning Policy Framework (2018) are relevant (as specified in paragraph 48 of the NPPF).
-In this case, the application site lies out with the settlement boundary for Pegswood within the CMDLP and, as such, would not comply with saved policy C1.
+In this case, the application site lies out with the settlement boundary for Pegswood within the CMDLP and, as such, would not comply with saved policy C1. - 7.8 The emerging Northumberland Local Plan Regulation 19 was published on

-- 7.8 The emerging Northumberland Local Plan Regulation 19 was published on 30th January 2019.
-The policies contained within the Plan carry limited weight in the determination of the application, at this stage.
-The most relevant policies in respect of this proposal are STP1, which aims to deliver sustainable development; STP2, which follows the line of the NPPF with a presumption in favour of sustainable development; and STP3, which looks at the principles of sustainable development - 7.9 At a national level the NPPF sets out a presumption in favour of sustainable development.
-The NPPF and local planning policies support development in sustainable locations were prospective residents have easy access to a full range of services and public transport links.
+30th January 2019.
+The policies contained within the Plan carry some weight in the determination of the application, at this stage.
+The most relevant policies in respect of this proposal are STP1, which aims to deliver sustainable development; STP2, which follows the line of the NPPF with a presumption in favour of sustainable development; and STP3, which looks at the principles of sustainable development

+7.9 At a national level the NPPF sets out a presumption in favour of sustainable development.
+The NPPF and local planning policies support development in sustainable locations where prospective residents have easy access to a full range of services and public transport links.
 The approach to sustainable development within Northumberland is reflected in the Morpeth Neighbourhood Plan (2016) and also in the saved policies of the Castle Morpeth District Local Plan (2003) despite this Plan pre-dating the NPPF.